 - 1. The Niagara River has been designated by the federal and provincial governments in cooperation with the International Joint Commission as one of forty-three Areas of Concern in the Great Lakes Basin.
 In order to fulfil municipal obligations towards improving the quality of the Niagara River the Natural Environment Policies of this will be read in their entirety and all relevant policies applied to each situation. - 2.
-As watershed and groundwater studies identify surface and groundwater features, hydrologic functions and natural heritage features and areas that are necessary for the ecological and hydrological integrity of the Town's watersheds, the Town will consider amendments to this Plan and incorporate appropriate findings into Secondary Plans to further delineate the features and establish appropriate policies. - 3.
-Development or site alteration will be restricted in or near sensitive surface water features and sensitive groundwater features as identified through Watershed Plans or Source Protection Plans such that those features and their related hydrologic functions will be protected, improved or restored through appropriate mitigative measures and/or alternative development approaches. - 4.
-Development and site alteration should not negatively impact the quality and quantity of water, functions and characteristics of surface or groundwater resources with respect to natural heritage areas, groundwater recharge areas or essential well supplies of landowners.
+As watershed and groundwater studies identify surface and groundwater features, hydrologic functions and natural heritage features and areas that are necessary for the ecological and hydrological integrity of the Town's watersheds, the Town will consider amendments to this Plan and incorporate appropriate findings into Secondary Plans to further delineate the features and establish appropriate policies. - Development or site alteration will be restricted in or near sensitive surface water features and sensitive groundwater features as identified through Watershed Plans or Source Protection Plans such that those features and their related hydrologic functions will be protected, improved or restored through appropriate mitigative measures and/or alternative development approaches. - 4.
+Development and site alteration should not negatively impact the quality and quantity of water, functions and characteristics of surface or groundwater resources with respect to natural heritage areas, groundwater recharge areas or essential well supplies of landowners. - 5.
+The Town will implement the necessary restrictions on development and site alteration in accordance with the Niagara Peninsula Source Protection Plan to: - i.
+Protect all municipal drinking water supplies and designated vulnerable areas; and - ii.
+Protect, improve or restore vulnerable surface and ground water, and their hydrologic functions.

-- 5. Stormwater management infrastructure is encouraged to have natural vegetation and where feasible, connection or integration with the natural environment system to support water quality and biodiversity. - 6.
-Necessary restrictions will be placed on development and site alteration to protect all municipal drinking water supplies and designated vulnerable areas. - 7.
-A stormwater management plan and sediment and erosion plan, signed by a qualified professional engineer, will be required with a development application The stormwater management plan will demonstrate that vegetation removal, grading and soil compaction, erosion and sedimentation, and impervious services will be minimized. - 8.
-Stormwater management plans will be prepared in accordance with current provincial planning and design standards and where an Environmental Impact Study is being prepared for the development.
-The stormwater management plan will be coordinated with and integrate any recommendations of an Environmental Impact Study, Environmental planning study or Watershed Plan. - 9.
+- 6. Stormwater management infrastructure is encouraged to have natural vegetation and where feasible, connection or integration with the natural environment system to support water quality and biodiversity. - 7.
+Necessary restrictions will be placed on development and site alteration to protect all municipal drinking water supplies and designated vulnerable areas. - 8.
+A stormwater management plan and sediment and erosion plan, signed by a qualified professional engineer, will be required with a development application The stormwater management plan will demonstrate that vegetation removal, grading and soil compaction, erosion and sedimentation, and impervious services will be minimized. - 9.
+Stormwater management plans will be prepared in accordance with current provincial planning and design standards and where an environmental impact study is being prepared for the development.
+The stormwater management plan will be coordinated with and integrate any recommendations of an environmental impact study, Environmental planning study or Watershed Plan. - 10.
 Abandoned wells can be conduits for hazardous materials to reach and contaminate groundwater systems.
-Before allowing any new development to occur on lots that contain abandoned wells, such wells will be plugged and decommissioned as a condition of development approval. - 10.
-The Town supports design, construction and maintenance of Requisition and Petition Drains authorized under the Drainage Act in accordance with Best Management Practices to avoid significant detrimental effects on farmland, water resources, natural areas, Fish Habitat, and wildlife habitat.
+Before allowing any new development to occur on lots that contain abandoned wells, such wells will be plugged and decommissioned as a condition of development approval. - 11.
+The Town supports design, construction and maintenance of Requisition and Petition Drains authorized under the Drainage Act in accordance with Best Management Practices to avoid significant detrimental effects on farmland, water resources, natural areas, fish habitat, and wildlife habitat.